codbex/codbex-sample-vitepress/docs/documentation/platform/sdk/git/client.md

 ## Basic Usage

-The following example demonstrates the basic usage of the Git Client API in ECMA6:
+The following example demonstrates the basic usage of the Git Client API:

 ```javascript
 import { client } from "sdk/git"